Inside Italian public hospitals, a US-linked anti-abortion network is ‘humiliating’ women

 Heartbeat says on its website that all of these Italian anti-abortion centres are also its “affiliates”.
-The US group has additionally given Movimento per la Vita at least $80,000 in grants, according to its financial filings that say this money was supposed to train and support their “common affiliates”.
+The US group has additionally given Movimento per la Vita at least $80,000 in grants, according to its financial filings, whch say this money is supposed to train and support their “common affiliates”.

-However, the Italian group told openDemocracy that its centres are not “affiliated to Heartbeat” though they share a vision for society “in which abortion is unthinkable” and a “collaboration agreement” that supports volunteer training.
+However, the Italian group told openDemocracy that its centres are not “affiliated to Heartbeat”, although they share a vision for society “in which abortion is unthinkable” and a “collaboration agreement” that supports volunteer training.

 According to openDemocracy’s research, these centres, often advertised as Centri di Aiuto alla Vita (‘Centres for Life Support’), are located in 104 of Italy’s 109 provinces.
 Overall, most are in the north.
-At the extreme, in the region of Trentino Alto Adige, they outnumber facilities that provide abortions by three to one.
+In the most extreme case, in the region of Trentino Alto Adige, they outnumber facilities that provide abortions by three to one.

 It has also had support from the local church, she said.
 At the hospital, she pointed to a cabin where a parking attendant now sits: “That used to be their main office.”

 In 2018, Leone and other activists from Non Una di Meno Benevento demanded to see proof that a valid agreement existed between the centre and the hospital.
-It then came out that a one-year deal had been signed in 2015, and had long expired.
-The centre moved its office outside, but its volunteer work continued inside.
+It transpired that a one-year deal had been signed in 2015, and had long expired.
+The centre moved its office outside the hospital, but its volunteer work continued inside.

-Around town, where its office is now in another public building, its other activities have included distributing flyers against surrogacy, euthanasia and homosexuality.
+In town, where the centre's office is now in another public building, its other activities have included distributing flyers against surrogacy, euthanasia and homosexuality.
 It has also parked vans displaying similar posters in front of public schools.

-In total, I visited six Italian anti-abortion centres in Movimento per la Vita’s network, in five provinces across Campania, Lombardy and Piedmont – and found false, misleading or manipulative information at four of them.
+In total, I visited six Italian anti-abortion centres in Movimento per la Vita’s network, in five provinces across the regions of Campania, Lombardy and Piedmont – and found false, misleading or manipulative information at four of them.

-Across the country from Benevento, I called the local centre that has activities in the Vigevano hospital, north west of Milan, and spoke to its director by phone.
-He warned me of health risks of abortion in vague and general terms, discouraged me from seeking other information online, and told me to go to the hospital.
+At the opposite end of the country from Benevento, I phoned the local centre that is active in the Vigevano hospital, north-west of Milan, and spoke to its director.
+He warned me of the health risks of abortion in vague and general terms, discouraged me from seeking other information online, and told me to go to the hospital.

 I did as he suggested, and found this centre’s volunteers waiting for me in the obstetrics ward where they have a room specifically dedicated to their counselling sessions.
-Over the next hour and a half, they pushed me to change my mind – using graphic language, guilt and overinflated claims about abortion’s health risks.
+Over the next hour and a half, they pushed me to change my mind – using graphic language, guilt and overinflated claims about the health risks of abortion.

-Most of these claims were conveyed in the form of stories of women who they said suffered serious psychological, fertility and relationship issues after abortions.
+Most of these claims were conveyed in the form of stories of women who, they said, had suffered serious psychological, fertility and relationship issues after abortions.